-Focus the young people's attention on the title Catholic Reformation on the page.
-Ask volunteers to share what they know about the Reformation.
+Focus the students' attention on the title Catholic Reformation on the page.
+Ask the students to share what they know about the Reformation.

 Invite volunteers to read aloud about the Catholic Reformation.
 As they read, invite other volunteers to add key events, people, and ideas to The Seven Sacraments through Time timeline.